Internalization (sociology)

-Discussion

 John Finley Scott described internalization as a metaphor in which something (i.e. an idea, concept, action) moves from outside the mind or personality to a place inside of it.
 The structure and the happenings of society shapes one's inner self and it can also be reversed.

 The process of internalization starts with learning what the norms are, and then the individual goes through a process of understanding why they are of value or why they make sense, until finally they accept the norm as their own viewpoint.
-Internalised norms are said to be part of an individual's personality and may be exhibited by one's moral actions.
-However, there can also be a distinction between internal commitment to a norm and what one exhibits externally.
+Internalised norms are part of an individual's personality and may be exhibited by one's moral actions.
+However, internal commitment to a norm can also be distinct from what one exhibits externally.
 George Mead illustrates, through the constructs of mind and self, the manner in which an individual's internalizations are affected by external norms.

 One thing that may affect what an individual internalises are role models.
-Role models often speed up the process of socialisation and encourage internalization: if someone an individual respects is seen to endorse a particular set of norms, the individual is more likely to be prepared to accept, and so internalise, those norms.
-This is called the process of identification.
+Role models often speed up the process of socialisation and encourage internalization: if an individual sees someone they respect endorse a particular set of norms, that individual is more likely to be prepared to accept, and so internalise, those norms.
+This is the process of identification.
 Internalization helps one define who they are and create their own identity and values within a society that has already created a norm set of values and practices for them.

-To internalise is defined by the Oxford American Dictionary as to "make (attitudes or behavior) part of one's nature by learning or unconscious assimilation: people learn gender stereotypes and internalize them."
+According to the Oxford American Dictionary, to internalise is to "make (attitudes or behavior) part of one's nature by learning or unconscious assimilation: people learn gender stereotypes and internalize them".
 Through internalization individuals accept a set of norms and values that are established by other individuals, groups, or society as a whole.

 In psychology, internalization is the outcome of a conscious mind reasoning about a specific subject; the subject is internalized, and the consideration of the subject is internal.
 Internalization of ideals might take place following religious conversion, or in the process of, more generally, moral conversion.
 Internalization is directly associated with learning within an organism (or business) and recalling what has been learned.